Immunization History: Smallpox, Edward Jenner, and Mary Montagu

 In its original meaning, vaccination meant infection by materiał from pustules found on a cow.
 The Latin word for cow is "vacca", and the word "vaccinus" means "of the cow".
 These terms gave vaccination its name.
 The virus transferred from the cow pustules in the first vaccinations may have been the cowpox virus.
 This is a relative of the smallpox virus but causes a much milder disease.
 The cowpox virus stimulates the immune system to produce antibodies that also fight the smallpox virus, giving the person immunity.

-Today it's uncertain whether the transferred virus in Edward Jenner's experiments was the cowpox virus or the very similar vaccinia virus.
+Today it's uncertain whether the transferred virus in Edward Jenner's experiments was the cowpox one or the very similar vaccinia virus.
 The vaccinia virus produces a mild disease and gives immunity to smallpox.
 It's used in the modern smallpox vaccine.
-The origin of this virus is unknown.
+Its origin is unknown.
 It may have developed from the cowpox virus, but the moment in history when this happened is unknown.

 Mary Wortley Montagu